 Our youth are our future and the ACWA supports activities directly involving them.
 We encourage producers to offer youth

 competition at their cook offs whenever possible.
 Many of our cooking crews include young people at the cook offs.

 The Association also periodically honors an outstanding young cook with the Rookie of the Year award.

 In addition, the ACWA offers scholarships (read more) to selected individuals each year.
 If interested, download an application here.
-Scholarship recipient for the upcoming school year is Maria Rubio from Harrison, Arkansas.
+Scholarship recipients for the upcoming school year are Caleb Swanson from Canton, SD, and Chelsea Carter from Prairie Hill, TX.
 One of our recipients recently sent an update you may read here.